HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - This script displays the content of /etc/passwd
 3-twofiles - This script displays the content of two files /etc/passwd & /etc/hosts
 4-lastlines - This script prints the last 10 lines of /etc/passwd
+5-firstlines - This script prints the first 10 lines of /etc/passwd